Energy

 REDUCING OUR ENERGY CONSUMPTION

-Sourcing renewable energy is a critical component of VF’s environmental sustainability strategy and is central to reducing our greenhouse gas (GHG) emissions across our global value chain.
-To achieve our SBTi-approved science-based targets, we’ve made renewable energy sourcing, green buildings and sustainable logistics central components of our global renewable energy strategy.
+Sourcing renewable energy is critical to VF’s environmental sustainability strategy and central to reducing our greenhouse gas (GHG) emissions across our global value chain.
+To achieve our SBTi-approved climate targets, we’ve made renewable energy sourcing and energy efficient buildings central components of our sustainability strategy.

 Achieving 100% Renewable Energy